Hananiahshadrachdaniel/HananiahShadrachDaniel/README.md

 **Quality & Compliance:** Solid understanding of ISO 9001, 14001, and 45001 standards, including root-cause analysis and standardized process monitoring.

-**Operational Excellence:** Competent in plant monitoring, troubleshooting, and the integration of automation rigs (e.g., Raspberry Pi) into laboratory or industrial environments.
+**Operational Excellence:** Competent in plant monitoring, troubleshooting, and the integration of automation rigs (e.g., Arudino ,Raspberry Pi) into laboratory or industrial environments.

 ---